Speaker of the California State Assembly

-The Speaker of the California State Assembly is the presiding officer of the California State Assembly in the chief leadership position, and controls the flow of legislation and committee assignments.
-The Speaker is nominated by the majority party's caucus and elected by the full Assembly.
-Meanwhile other floor leaders, such as the majority and minority leaders, are elected by their respective party caucuses according to each party's strength in the chamber.
-The current Speaker is Democrat Anthony Rendon of the 63rd district.
+The speaker of the California State Assembly is the presiding officer and highest-ranking member of the California State Assembly, controlling the flow of legislation and committee assignments.
+The speaker is nominated by the majority party's caucus and elected by the full Assembly typically at the beginning of each two year session.
+Meanwhile, other floor leaders, such as the majority leader and minority leaders, are elected by their respective party caucuses according to each party's strength in the chamber.
+The current speaker is Democrat Robert Rivas of the 29th district.

 The speaker formerly had far more power, and was able to issue committee assignments to both parties' members, control State Assembly funds, and had broad administrative authority, but many of these powers were transferred to committee chairs after the speakership of Curt Pringle.

-The Speaker of the Assembly is also third in the order of succession to the Governor of California, after the Lieutenant Governor and the President pro tempore of the California State Senate.
+The speaker of the Assembly is also third in the order of succession to the governor of California, after the lieutenant governor and the president pro tempore of the California State Senate.

-List of former Speakers
+List of speakers

 The following is a list of speakers of the California State Assembly.
-It does not number those individuals who served abbreviated terms or those who served during an extraordinary session called by the Governor of California for a narrowly-defined agenda.
+It does not number those individuals who served abbreviated terms or those who served during an extraordinary session called by the governor of California for a narrowly defined agenda.